racarrillo2/vancouver-property-value-prediction/README.md

 Machine learning project that predicts property values in Vancouver, BC using open data from the City of Vancouver.
 Built as an end-to-end data science portfolio project: from data ingestion via public API to an interactive Streamlit dashboard.

+> 🌐 **Available in English and Spanish** — use the language selector in the sidebar.

 ## 🎯 Problem statement

 Vancouver has one of the most expensive real estate markets in North America.
 This project helps buyers, investors, and real estate professionals estimate whether a property is fairly priced based on its characteristics, location, and neighbourhood.